-9 Approved budget of the City and Borough of Wrangell
+&lt;sup>10 Approved budget of the City and Borough of Wrangell

-Seafood Sector10
+Seafood Sector

 Seafood is one of the most important sources of jobs and workforce earnings for Wrangell.
-In 2018 seafood provided 19% of all community annualized jobs (220), and 24% of total workforce earnings (\$11.9 million).
+In 2019 seafood provided 17% of all community annualized jobs (198), and 21% of total workforce earnings (\$10.5 million).
 The Wrangell fishing sector is important to community due to the number of fishermen the rich fisheries support, but also due to its seafood processing facilities.

-Jobs and wages decreased significantly between 2015 and 2018 due to a significant decline in processing in the community.
+Jobs and wages decreased significantly over the past 10 years due to a significant decline in processing in the community.
 While the seafood harvest by Wrangell fishermen has been relatively stable in recent years, total seafood processing jobs have been down significantly.
-Between 2015 and 2018, total pounds harvested in Wrangell dropped by 12%, while total processing jobs decreased by 39%, and by 53% from 2014.
+Between 2015 and 2019, total seafood processing jobs in Wrangell dropped by 63%, including a 39% drop in 2019.